-Continuing strong operating cash flow and effective working capital management delivered a high cash conversion rate for the Group of more than 100% of operating profit (EBITDA) to gross operating cash flow.
+Continuing strong and consistent operating cash flow and effective working capital management delivered a high cash conversion rate for the Group of 100% of operating profit (EBITDA) to gross operating cash flow.

-Ramsay's strong balance sheet and strong cash flow generation provides the Group with the flexibility to fund the increasing brownfield capacity expansion programme, future acquisitions and ongoing working capital needs.
+Ramsay's robust balance sheet and strong cash flow generation continues to provide us with the flexibility to fund the increasing demand for brownfield capacity expansion, future acquisitions and ongoing working capital needs.